-- The darker the chocolate, the more dangerous.
+- The darker the chocolate, the more dangerous it is.
 Count cocoa powder and baker’s chocolate at the very top of the most dangerous list

 - Even white chocolate contains theobromine, so there is no “safe” chocolate.

-- Symptoms: May take up to 12 hours.
-Extreme thirst, diarrhea, hyperactivity, panting, shaking, seizures.
+- Symptoms: It may take up to 12 hours.
+Extreme thirst, diarrhea, hyperactivity, panting, shaking, and seizures.